davisdude/mlib/README.md

   - `completelyInside`: Boolean.
     - `true` if the polygon is inside of the circle.
 	- `false` if the polygon is not __completely__ inside of the circle.

-#####mlib.circle.isSegmentCompletelyInside
-- Checks if a polygon is completely inside of a circle.
-- Synopsis:
-  - `completelyInside = mlib.circle.isSegmentCompletelyInside( circleX, circleY, circleRadius, x1, y1, x2, y2 )`
-- Arguments:
-  - `circleX`, `circleY`: Numbers.
-The x and y coordinates of the circle.
-  - `circleRadius`: Number.
-The radius of the circle.
-  - `x1`, `y1`: Numbers.
-The x and y coordinates of one end of the segment.
-  - `x2`, `y2`: Numbers.
-The x and y coordinates of the other end of the segment.
-- Returns:
-  - `completelyInside`: Boolean.
-    - `true` if the segment is inside of the circle.
-	- `false` if the segment is not __completely__ inside of the circle.

 ####mlib.statistics
 - Handles statistical aspects of math.